tachy-git/SKFlatAnalyzer_jin/README.md

 KNU :  ~/scartch/

 ## First time setup
+Before clone the repository, it is a good strategy to fork from the upstream repository.
 ```bash
 #### When first time git clone, use the option "--recursive" to initiate the submodules
 # git clone --recursive git@github.com:CMSSNU/SKFlatAnalyzer.git